Dvorkam/LearnPython/lesson0/README.md

 Python 3.11.5
 ```

-- If not, your python installation has not been added to PATH at which point I suggest to uninstall python and try again from step 2
+- If not, your python installation has not been added to PATH and you will have to add it manually.

 ### 1.1.2 On Ubuntu (WIP)